 LATE REGISTRATION PERIOD

-The late registration period begins one week before the first class meeting of each course.
+The late registration period begins approximately 2 weeks before the start or the semester.
 While there currently is not a financial penalty for registering late, the likelihood that a class will be cancelled or filled increases significantly.

 For semester long courses students may register late until the third class meeting.
 For classes meeting 7 or more sessions, students may register late until the second class.
 For classes meeting fewer than 6 sessions students must register prior to the first class meeting.
-Late registration does not reduce the cost of tuition and fees.
+Registering after the class has begun does not reduce the cost of tuition and fees.

 Once a course’s pre-set limit for the maximum number of students has been reached, the course is closed to new registrants.
 Individuals interested in the course may submit their registrations, but will be placed on a wait list in the Office of the Registrar.
 A student on a wait list is in no way considered a registrant and may not attend class